 If the loan is taken jointly, each loan holder can claim a deduction for home loan interest up to Rs 2 lakh each and principal repayment under Section 80C up to Rs 1.5 lakh each in their tax returns.

 To claim this deduction, they should also be co-owners of the property taken on loan.
-So, a loan taken jointly with your family can help you claim a larger tax benefit.
+So, a loan taken jointly with your family member can help you claim a larger tax benefit.